sagemath/sagewiki_to_gh-2022-10-10/days24/abstracts.md

 non-prime-power groups, including the Higman-Sims group and the third Conway group.

+<<Anchor(Paule)>>
+==== Peter Paule --- Symbolic Computation in Special Functions: Recent Applications in Physics and Other Selected Topics ====

+In this talk I present recent developments achieved in my working group at RISC.
+Primary focus is put on applications of symbolic computation methods in the area of Special Functions.
+A major part of the talk is devoted to the application of holonomic tools to problems related to Coulomb integrals in quantum physics (joint work with S. Suslov).
+If time remains I will report on some other applications, for instance, about new computer algebra methods in connection with special function inequalities (joint work with V. Pillwein) and modular forms (joint work with
+S. Radu).
+Papers related to my talk can be found at http://www.risc.jku.at/research/combinat/publications.

 <<Anchor(Pillwein)>>
 ==== Veronika Pillwein --- CAD and Special Functions Inequalities ====